JuriTools/pjangular/README.md

 In firefox load using page `about:debugging`
 ## Build extension package

-Run `ng build --prod --sourceMap=false --output-hashing=none && web-ext build -s 'dist/pj-angular/'` to build the packed extension for production in the `web-ext-artifacts` directory.
+Run `ng build --configuration production --source-map=false --output-hashing=none && web-ext build -s 'dist/pj-angular/'` to build the packed extension for production in the `web-ext-artifacts` directory.

 ## Running unit tests